CorruptedArk/random-alphabet-py/README.md

 # random-alphabet-py
 ## Description
-A command line tool to encode and decode text using a randomized cipher written in Python
+A command line tool to encode and decode text using a randomized cipher written in Python.

+I do not recommend using this program for any security or privacy critical purposes.
+I am not specialized in cryptography or security.
+This is a hobby project that I thought was cool.

+Encoding generated with this program is not compatible with [RandomAlphabet](https://github.com/CorruptedArk/RandomAlphabet) or vice-versa.

 ## Usage
 If installed on your system, you run as `randomalphabet` with valid arguments from any directory.